Bobby Fischer: Grandmaster, candidate, and author

 Fischer demanded to play against Mikhail Botvinnik, the reigning World Champion.
 When told that this was impossible, Fischer asked to play Paul Keres.
-"Finally, Tigran Petrosian was, on a semi-official basis, summoned to the club…" where he played speed games with Fischer, winning the majority.
-"When Bobby discovered that he wasn't going to play any formal games … he went into a not-so-silent rage", saying he was fed up "with these Russian pigs," which angered the Soviets who saw Fischer as their honored guest.
-It was then that the Yugoslavian chess officials offered to take in Fischer and Joan as early guests to the Interzonal.
+Tigran Petrosian was summoned to the club, and played speed games with Fischer, winning the majority.
+Fischer was disappointed that he could not get more serious games against strong opposition, and his angry remarks appeared in the Russian press.
+Yugoslavian chess officials offered to take in Fischer and Joan as early guests to the Interzonal.
 Fischer took them up on the offer, arriving in Yugoslavia to play two short training matches against masters Dragoljub Janošević and Milan Matulović.
 Fischer drew both games against Janošević and then defeated Matulović in Belgrade by 2½–1½.